entigolabs/entigo-infralib-agent/README.md

 * prefix - prefix used for AWS/GCloud resources, bucket folders/files and terraform resources, limit 10 characters, overwritten by the prefix flag/env var
 * sources - list of source repositories for Entigo Infralib modules
-  * url - url of the source repository
+  * url - url of the source repository or path to the local directory.
+Path must start with `./` or `../` Path will set force_version to true and use `local` as the version.
+Path only works with the local pipeline execution type.
   * version - highest version of Entigo Infralib modules to use
   * include - list of module sources to exclusively include from the source repository
   * exclude - list of module sources to exclude from the source repository